splunk/public-o11y-docs/gdi/get-data-in/rum/rum-instrumentation.rst

 Instrument your mobile and web applications to send data to Splunk Real User Monitoring (RUM).
 Splunk RUM provides visibility into the user behaviors in mobile and web applications.
 To learn more about Splunk RUM, see :ref:`get-started-rum`.

+Using Splunk RUM instrumentation, you can send traces from web and mobile applications to Splunk RUM.

 .. mermaid::

    flowchart LR